fiahil/Kaboom/README.md

 ===

 We chose to build this application using Xamarin.Android and Monogame in C#.
-Wee also made a custom editor using C#/.NET and the WPF Framework.
+We also made a custom editor using C#/.NET and the WPF Framework.

 Blog
 ====